Nalipp/Stat-su/README.md

   xwrite tests for getting timeSlip by id xload totalTime for each component

+  xfix timeSlip post bug

   /-- current

-  fix timeSlip post bug
+  add timeConverter function to totalTime refactor the timeConverter function to be accessable to both components

   /-- current

-  add timeConverter function to totalTime refactor the timeConverter function to be accessable to both components

   add to TimeSlipItem
   - created